Turksat46/Musiccast-Controller/README.md

 # Musiccast-Controller
-It's a C#-based Application, that allows you to control your Musiccast-Systems with your PC.
+It's a C#-based Application, that allows you to control your Musiccast-Systems with your PC and Tizen-Watches with Version 4.0 or higher.

 # Features
 - Power On or Off your MusicCast-System